JeffreySarnoff/SaferIntegers.jl/docs/src/howtouse.md

 ## Notes

-#### operations with a SafeInteger that result in an integer value will return SafeIntegers
+#### Operations with a SafeInteger that result in an integer value will return SafeIntegers